 Restaurant innovation is all about delivering a better customer experience, from a ghost kitchen to in-person dining.
-Not only will developments in restaurant tech help restaurant owners streamline their service, but better restaurant tech also can reduce the impact of staffing shortages by allowing workers to better serve their customers, or for customers to help serve themselves through kiosks or tabletop tablets.
+Not only will developments in restaurant tech help restaurant owners streamline their service, but better restaurant tech can also reduce the impact of staffing shortages by allowing workers to better serve their customers, or for customers to help serve themselves through kiosks or tabletop tablets.

 Best For: Heavy use environments

 Beyond the ease of battery replacement and the durability, the Samsung also is equipped with an NFC chip, allowing your customers to use contactless pay through their smartphones.
-The tablet supports both Samsung Pay and Andriod Pay, plus PayPal, which gives your customers a variety of payment options and easy ways to split the bill.
+The tablet supports both Samsung Pay and Android Pay, plus PayPal, which gives your customers a variety of payment options and easy ways to split the bill.
 It's also compatible with Square, allowing you to accept credit card payments through this system.

-Best For: Users already familiar with Apple products.
+Best For: Users already familiar with Apple products

 It's likely that many of your employees already use Apple products for personal use, so when you opt for Apple products for your restaurant, the learning curve may be small.
 This particular tablet is from Apple's business line and can run all App Store applications.
 The bottom tier starts with a 32GB capacity, with 128 GB and 256 GB available.
 While there is no external SD slot, there are accessories that allow your employees to take payments tableside.
 Plus, the iPad Pro supports Apple Pay, which your customers may appreciate.
-However, iOS isn't equipped to process payments from other operating systems, such s Samsung Pay or Google Wallet.
+However, iOS isn't equipped to process payments from other operating systems, such as Samsung Pay or Google Wallet.

 Best For: The budget-conscious restaurant owner